KinsonDigital/Velaptor/.github/PULL_REQUEST_TEMPLATE/feature-to-develop.md

 - [ ] Bug Fix(es)
   - [ ] A **_bug_** label has been added to the PR
 - [ ] Contains breaking change(s)
-  - 💡 This would force library users to change there code.
+  - 💡 This would force library users to change their code.
 This would involve a public facing API change, behavior that would force a change to the users code base, or even an update in behavior that could force a change to the library users code base.
 Sometimes this it is unclear if the change is a breaking change.
 If it is unclear, reach out so we can discuss and investigate if it is indeed a breaking change.
 - [ ] Additional feature and/or behavior added.
   - [ ] An **_enhancement_** label has been added to the PR
 - [ ] I have changes related to workflows (CI/CD)
-  - 💡 These kind of changes are only done by the project owner and maintainers that are aloud to make changes to workflows
+  - 💡 These kind of changes are only done by the project owner and maintainers that are allowed to make changes to workflows
-  - [ ] An **_workflow_** label has been added to the PR
+  - [ ] A **_workflow_** label has been added to the PR

 **Documentation:**
 - [ ] My change requires a change to the documentation.